 01.05 Unattended Opening (UAO).
 The flowchart depicted in Figure 5 is used in determining the risk-significance of findings related to licensee activities required by 10 CFR 73.55, “Requirements for physical protection of licensed activities in nuclear power reactors against radiological sabotage.”
 The significance determination process uses a graded approach by focusing on attributes of a licensee’s defense-in-depth physical protection program in the disposition of UAOs.
 This process allows the final characterization to accurately reflect the risk-significance of the finding.

 01.06 Target Sets.
 The flowchart depicted in Figure 6 is used in determining the risk significance of findings related to licensee activities required by 10 CFR 73.55, “Requirements for physical protection of licensed activities in nuclear power reactors against radiological sabotage.”
-While this flowchart focuses on the areas applicable to target sets, including target set processes, consideration of cyber-attacks, and target set oversight, it also provides a link to the BSSDP and cyber security SDP, if applicable.
+While this flowchart focuses on the areas applicable to target sets, including target set processes, consideration of cyber-attacks, and target set oversight, it also provides a link to the BSSDP Worksheet and cyber security SDP, if applicable.
 The baseline worksheets and cyber security SDP’s sheets are used to determine the risk-significance of target set findings that either resulted in a change to the protective strategy or impacted the cyber security program.

-01.07 BSSDP.
+01.07 BSSDP Worksheet.
 The BSSDP includes the following attributes: access authorization, access control, physical protection system, and contingency response.

 Figures 7, 8, 9, and 10 are the worksheets that are used to evaluate the impact areas, key attributes, and program elements pertaining to physical protection obtained from the security cornerstone and the applicable security baseline inspection procedures.
 The worksheet identifies the layers of protection defined in the defense-in-depth concept (owner controlled area (OCA), protected area (PA), and vital areas (VAs)), identifies the key attributes impacted, and categorizes the program elements (Tier I, Tier II, and Tier III) based on their importance to the overall effectiveness of physical security.